datasketch/GanaderiaSostenible/cran-comments.md

 * rhub

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTES on ubuntu
+There were no ERRORs, WARNINGs or NOTES on ubuntu locally

+Rhub
+Build ID: 	GanaderiaSostenible_0.1.0.tar.gz-24eada5c56f84528a8430adaff39f647
+Platform: 	Fedora Linux, R-devel, clang, gfortran
+* checking CRAN incoming feasibility ...

+NOTE
+Maintainer: ‘Juan Pablo Marin Diaz <jpmarindiaz@gmail.com>’ New submission

 On windows devel.
 It seems that it cannot find the shinypanels package, which is new but I have been able to install it with install.packages("shinypanels")

 New submission
 * checking package namespace information ...
 OK